-How often a post was shared on social media is a good indicator of a high-performing post, especially since social shares factor into search rankings, too.
+How often a post is shared on social media is a good indicator of a high-performing post, especially since social shares factor into search rankings, too.

 To get the number of social shares for all of your content, we recommend using Shared Count.
 Although the tool is free, it only allows you to check for 1,000 daily queries.
-(The great thing is you can export to CSV, so you can easily import the data back into your Google Sheet).
+(The great thing is you can export to CSV, easily importing the data back into your Google Sheet).

 Another way to do this, for the more tech-savvy readers, is to use a little script inside of Google Sheets so you can get them all at once. (and if you’re just interested in Facebook data, have a look at this app.

-For the last part, you will need to head over to Google Search Console.
+For the last part, you must head over to Google Search Console.

-The goals of this last bit are to identify the keywords Google has started ranking you for so you can begin optimizing your article to push it even further up.
+This last bit aims to identify the keywords Google has started ranking you for so you can begin optimizing your article to push it even further up.

 Start by clicking the pages tab underneath performance in Google Search Console.
 If you click this option, you will get a list of all your website pages that have received impressions.
 You can then check the clicks, impressions, CTR, and position in the Search Engine Result Page (SERP) on a per-page basis!

-Now that you know which of your pages are the most popular, and at which position in the SERP they are ranking, as we said earlier we want to know all the phrases and words your pages are ranking for, so you can figure out which you can easily improve on.
+Now that you know which of your pages are the most popular and at which position in the SERP they are ranking, as we said earlier, we want to know all the phrases and words your pages are ranking for, so you can figure out which you can quickly improve on.